 Children's Bereavement Services Child Bereavement UK: 0800 0288 840

 In a small number of cases, some deaths have to be reported to the coroner.
 The coroner must then decide if there should be further investigation.

 The registrar cannot register the death until the coroner's decision is made.

-You will need to complete a Form of Notice - Form 104, available from the Register Office or the Coroner.
-Once completed you need to take or send the form to the Coroner.
-The Coroner will then take the notice and say when the body can be removed, this will usually be 4 clear days later.
-For more urgent requests you should contact the Coroner's office direct.
+You will need to complete a Form of Notice - Form 104, available from the register office or the coroner.
+Once completed, you need to take or send the form to the coroner.
+The coroner will take the notice and will say when the body can be removed; this will usually be four clear days later.
+For more urgent requests you should contact the coroner's office directly.